 Drones and robots equipped with cameras deliver images of fires, floods or crimes in near real-time.

 FirstNet-Ready Devices and Accessories

 One of the major benefits of FirstNet is that it gives public safety users access to a large catalog of LTE devices, ranging from ruggedized units to the most popular smart devices and tablets in the world, as well as related accessories.

-FirstNet will also offer the opportunity for Bring Your Own Device (BYOD) capabilities for volunteers and other support personnel who use their personal devices for their public safety work, assuming they meet the relevant requirements.
+FirstNet also offers the opportunity for Bring Your Own Device (BYOD) capabilities for volunteers and other support personnel who use their personal devices for their public safety work, assuming they meet the relevant requirements.

-While it’s inspiring to dream about all of the technology that’s on the horizon for police departments, the reality can be far less high-tech for many agencies that are grappling with budgetary concerns.
+While it’s inspiring to dream about all of the technology that’s on the horizon for public safety departments, the reality can be far less high-tech for many agencies that are grappling with budgetary concerns.